juliengabryelewicz/api/README.md

-# Back office of my personal website
+# Strapi application

+A quick description of your strapi application